anand-lab-172/Data-Preprocessing-and-Exploratory-Data-Analysis-for-Machine-Learning/README.md

-# There are the following what i worked in Data Preprocessing and Exploratory Data Analysis:
+# These are the following work are done in Data Preprocessing and Exploratory Data Analysis:
 * Importing the data, then shape, datatype, description are viwed
 * Handling of null values in the dataset
 * Treating the outliers either by removing or capling